-7.2 Self-test
+6.2 Self-test

-When the AC source power-on, it performs a series of self-test.
+When users power-on the AC source, it performs a series of self-test.
 Firstly, it does the memory, data and communication self-test.
 They contain three items: DISPLAY, WAVEFORM, and REMOTE.
 If any failure is detected on a certain item, an "error code" will be shown at the right side of that item.
 The following table shows all the error messages:

 Error Code Description Remark

 Bit 0 SRAM error 0 - OK, 1 - ERROR

-Bit 1 CODE error 0 - OK, $1 - ERROR$
+Bit 1 CODE error 0 - OK, 1 - ERROR

 Bit 2 DATA error 0 - OK, 1 - ERROR

 Bit 3 Communication error 0 - OK, 1 - ERROR

 Bit 4 Output test result 0 - OK, 1 - ERROR

 Bit 5 Reserved

 Bit 6 Reserved

 Bit 7 Reserved

-Example: If error code shows "ERROR = 05", the error code in binary is "00000101".
-The bit 0 and bit 2 are "1".
-So "ERROR = 05" means SRAM error and DATA error occurs.
+Example: If error code shows " ERROR = 05 ", the error code in binary is " 00000101".
+The bit 0 and bit 2 are " 1 ".
+So " ERROR = 05 " means SRAM error and DATA error occurs.

-Error Message Description Action SRAM error SRAM test fail.
+Error message Description Action SRAM error SRAM test fail.
 Consult your dealer for assistance.
 CODE error Program code test fail.
+Consult your dealer for assista DATA error Data in Flash or EEPROM test fail.
 Consult your dealer for assistance.
-DATA error Data in Flash or EEPROM test fail.
-Consult your dealer for assistance.
-Communication error Cannot communicate.
-Power off the AC source, wait three seconds, power on again.
-Consult your dealer for assistance.
+Communication error orCan not communicate.1.
+Power off the AC source, wai three seconds, power on again 2.
+Consult your dealer for assista

 After the memory, data and communication self-test, the AC source does the power output self-test.
 In this procedure, the output relays are in OFF state to sure not harming the load connecting on output terminal.
 Then, the AC source will check if there is any protection signal sent from hardware.
-If it does, the display shows "Output self test <NG>".
+If it does, the display shows " Output self test $\langle NG \rangle$ ".
 It means the AC source is abnormal.
 Press ENTER to see what protection condition is.
 If no protection signal, the AC source will program 300Vac and measure the voltage.
-If the measured voltage is over 300V $\pm$ 5V, the power self-test is failed, and the display also shows "Output self test <NG>".
+If the measured voltage is over $300V \pm 5V$, the power self-test is failed, and the display also shows "

+Output self test <NG> ".
 Probably AC source has not been calibrated (updated the software especially).
-Users can do the following steps to reassure.
+Users can do following steps to reassure.